chrichri156/cpd_assignment/README.md

 In order to display the form on the Web App, I created a Virtual Machine with Microsoft Azure ("cpd3" ; "https://cpd3.westeurope.cloudapp.azure.com/").
 I connected my VM to my Visual Studio Code terminal using SSH, then I created a Docker repository to host the containers, that I connected with the VM.

 I first began with the form.py file, searching for the right way of executing the form and storing the answers in the MySQL table "Attendees_List", in the database "Event102", in the resource group "cpd_assignment".
-I first wrote a draft of a Python script for the form:
+I first wrote a simple version of a Python script for the form:

     again3 = "Yes"
     while again3 == "Yes":

         again1 = "Yes"
         while again1 == "Yes":
             firstNameStudent = input ("Insert your first name:") lastNameStudent = input ("Insert your last name:") classStudent = input ("Insert your class:")
             email = input ("Insert your email address:")

             print(f"Hello {firstNameStudent} {lastNameStudent}, from {classStudent}.
 Your email address is: {email}")

             again1 = input ("Do you want to change those informations (Yes/No) ? ")

         again2 = "Yes"
         while again2 == "Yes":

             presence = input ("Will you be present at the Prom Ball on the 28th of June 2023?
 (Yes/No)")

             if presence == "Yes":

                 guest = input ("Will you be accompanied (maximum 1 guest) (Yes/No) ? ")

                 if guest == "Yes":

                     firstNameGuest = input ("If yes, insert your guest’s first name:") lastNameGuest = input ("If yes, insert your guest’s last name:")

                     print(f"It's great that you're coming!
 Your guest is {firstNameGuest} {lastNameGuest}")

                 else:
                     print("It's great that you're coming!
 You have no guest for the moment.")

             else:
                 print("Too bad...
 We'll see you another time, then!")

             again2 = input ("Do you want to change those informations (Yes/No) ? ")

         if presence == "Yes" and guest == "Yes": print("The total amount of your order is (25€/pp):", 2*25 , "€")

         elif presence == "Yes" and guest == "No": print("The total amount of your order is (25€/pp):", 1*25, "€")

         again3 = input ("Do you want to change those informations (Yes/No) ? ")

     print("Thank you for answering this formular.")

 In the meantime, I installed all the apps and dependencies necessary for my purposes, like Flask, pip, mysql,...
 I also created my user credentials and the table in the MySQL database, using the following command:

     CREATE USER 'chrichri156'@'cpd3' IDENTIFIED BY 'PassWord123';
     GRANT ALL PRIVILEGES ON *.* TO 'chrichri156'@'cpd3';
     CREATE DATABASE Event102;
     GRANT ALL PRIVILEGES ON Event102.* TO 'chrichri156'@'cpd3';
     FLUSH PRIVILEGES;

     CREATE TABLE attendees_list (
         id INT AUTO_INCREMENT PRIMARY KEY,
         student_first_name VARCHAR(255) NOT NULL,
         student_last_name VARCHAR(255) NOT NULL,
         student_class VARCHAR(255) NOT NULL,
         student_email VARCHAR(255) NOT NULL,
         student_presence VARCHAR(255) NOT NULL,
         guest_first_name VARCHAR(255),
         guest_last_name VARCHAR(255),
         total_amount INT
     );

-I then created the index.html file, that consists of the structure of the Web App (add a new field to fill in with the name, add two button for "Yes" and "No" answers...).
-The related file index_style.css hosts the style of the Web App page "index.html" (which color, which alignment...).
+I then created the index.html file, which consists of the structure of the Web App (add a new field to fill in with the name, add two buttons for "Yes" and "No" answers...).
+The related file index_style.css hosts the style of the Web App page "index.html" (which colour, which alignment...).
 The success.html file was then created, for returning a thanking message and information for the payment.
-The related file success_style.css file hosts the style of the Web App page "success.html" (which color, which alignment...).
+The related file success_style.css file hosts the style of the Web App page "success.html" (which colour, which alignment...).

-I finally created the Dockerfile, that hosts the Docker container and the Docker images.
-It explains the system what to do: which program to install, which file to search and where, what needs to be done, etc.).
+I finally created the Dockerfile, which hosts the Docker container and the Docker images.
+It explains the system what to do: which programme to install, which file to search and where, what needs to be done, etc.).

 However, after improving little by little all my files, I still can't run the Web App on http://cpd3.westeurope.cloudapp.azure.com

-After running in my terminal the command: docker build -t cpd_assignment .
+After running, in my terminal, the command: docker build -t cpd_assignment .
 I get this:

 But when I run this: docker run -p 80:3000 cpd_assignment Then nothing happened, and I can write something again.
 And when I check with the "docker ps" command, there is no container at all, actually.

     chrichri156@cpd3:~/cpd_assignment$ git pull
     Already up to date.
     chrichri156@cpd3:~/cpd_assignment$ docker build -t cpd_assignment .
-Sending build context to Docker daemon  526.3kB
-Step 1/8 : FROM python:3.8-slim
+    Sending build context to Docker daemon  526.3kB Step 1/8 : FROM python:3.8-slim
      ---> 61afbf515f15
     Step 2/8 : RUN python -m pip install pip==22.3.1 &&   pip install flask &&   pip install mysql-connector-python
      ---> Using cache
      ---> ea5708a7595a
     Step 3/8 : WORKDIR /cpd_assignment
      ---> Using cache
      ---> f3a60e5b4e8a
     Step 4/8 : COPY . /cpd_assignment
      ---> 7f92b0ff6df3
     Step 5/8 : CMD ["python", "-m", "flask", "run", "--host=0.0.0.0", "--port=80"]
      ---> Running in 3c2ae7abb78e
     Removing intermediate container 3c2ae7abb78e
      ---> 9a8aac8c2a5d
     Step 6/8 : EXPOSE 3000
      ---> Running in e88768a39192
     Removing intermediate container e88768a39192
      ---> 3b3756ebd609
     Step 7/8 : ENTRYPOINT ["python", "form.py"]
      ---> Running in f12fdfec0b8c
     Removing intermediate container f12fdfec0b8c
      ---> ca746d8416d4
     Step 8/8 : HEALTHCHECK --interval=30s --timeout=5s CMD ["curl", "-f", "http://cpd3.westeurope.cloudapp.azure.com:80"]
      ---> Running in ecdcbf2a1c23
     Removing intermediate container ecdcbf2a1c23
      ---> 116e8f68fcb6
     Successfully built 116e8f68fcb6
     Successfully tagged cpd_assignment:latest
     chrichri156@cpd3:~/cpd_assignment$ docker run -p 80:3000 cpd_assignment
-chrichri156@cpd3:~/cpd_assignment$ docker run -d -p 80:3000 cpd_assignment
-0ca286e788ed62cb96a1190e4a3fdbe212c1040ba42a44e0577c46d98ccbeb1d
+    chrichri156@cpd3:~/cpd_assignment$
     chrichri156@cpd3:~/cpd_assignment$ sudo systemctl stop apache2
     chrichri156@cpd3:~/cpd_assignment$ docker run -d -p 80:3000 cpd_assignment
     4e5a4b6aa5d946b42d15c11f5aebf9712b019ca88ce417ccb7afdc05d1e24392
     chrichri156@cpd3:~/cpd_assignment$ docker ps
     CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES chrichri156@cpd3:~/cpd_assignment$

-I tryed multiple things to correct this issue, but I don't understand why it is not running properly.
+I tried multiple things to correct this issue, but I don't understand why it is not running properly.
 I only know it has something to do with the Dockerfile instructions, and maybe the form.py file.
-Somehow, the Docker container is not build properly, even if the "docker build" command returned successfully.
+Somehow, the Docker container is not built properly, even if the "docker build" command returned successfully.